hil-se/fds/assignments/project.md

   + submissions with innovative solutions will receive extra credits.

 - **Violations**
-  + submissions with runtime > 45 min on TA's machine will not be graded.
+  + submissions with runtime > 35 min on the TA's machine will not be graded.
   + submissions that require extra packages will not be graded.